antonychalks/DJohnsCarpentry/README/README.md

 ![Screenshot of the personal details section.](/README/screenshots/personal-details.jpg)

--The title and gender inputs are drop down lists so as to make it easier for the user.
+- The title and gender inputs are drop down lists so as to make it easier for the user.
--The phone input is set to only recieve a integers as apposed to any letters or text.
+- The phone input is set to only recieve a integers as apposed to any letters or text.
--The email input is set to recognise an e-mail.
+- The email input is set to recognise an e-mail.
--All other inputs are set to recieve text.
+- All other inputs are set to recieve text.

 **Address Details**